 I didn’t have energy to blog last week, and I probably won’t blog this week.
 But I’m grateful for my online family and the support that I’ve received so far on Facebook and via email from those who knew the situation.
-If you are inclined to show a gesture of support, my family asks that donations be made to the Hospice of the Chesapeake, the organization that was such a comfort in the last days of my mom’s… Read the rest
+If you are inclined to show a gesture of support, my family asks that donations be made to the Hospice of the Chesapeake, the organization that was … Read the rest

 A common rant throughout the Show Your Plastic Trash Challenge is frustration over how to get restaurant servers or store clerks or delivery people to hear our requests for no plastic straw or cup or utensils or containers or bags or whatever and to actually honor our wishes.
 Several people are irritated to receive plastic packaging or utensils even after they clearly request not to have them.

 Challenge participants have left ideas and suggestions for each other in the comments.
 Here are just a few.
 Let’s try to come up with more.